What will the working hours be?

 Will there be dust, vibration and noise?

-The construction work will involve the use of large machinery, road cutting equipment, digging up ground, pouring concrete and working with granular materials which will result in some dust, vibration and noise.
+The construction work will involve the use of machinery, cutting equipment, digging up ground and working with granular materials which will result in some dust, vibration and noise.
 The site team will do everything they can to minimise any inconvenience caused by this and will make sure that the work is carried out safely.

 Will the roads be kept clean during the works?